Use of assisted reproductive technology by LGBTQ people: Egg fusion

 In 2004 and 2018 scientists were able to create mice with two mothers via egg fusion.
 Modification of genomic imprinting was necessary to create healthy bimaternal mice, while live bipaternal mice were created but were unhealthy likely due to genomic imprinting.

+Stem cell manipulation

+In 2010, American scientists used genetically manipulated stem cells to produce viable mouse offspring carrying genetic contributions from two fathers.

 Organ and tissue transplants

 Uterine transplantation

 Some trans women want to carry their own children through transgender pregnancy, which would require surgery such as a uterus transplant.
 As of 2008, there were no successful cases of uterus transplantation concerning a transgender woman.

 There have been successful births with uterus transplantation in cis women, but currently none in trans women as there have been no successful uterus transplants in transgender women.
 Theoretical problems arise in the sexual dimorphism of the human pelvis, drug regime risk (post-transplant immunosuppression and hormone therapy to sustain implantation and pregnancy), and risk of neovaginal anastomosis.
 The same studies that identified these risks also came to the conclusion that despite the considerations uterine transplant shouldn't be confined to cis women, with one journal article unable to find any increase in theoretical procedural risk compared to cis women.
 There is no expectation that trans women would give birth through the neo-vaginal canal.

 As of 2019, in cisgender women, more than 42 uterine transplant procedures had been performed, with 12 live births resulting from the transplanted uteruses as of publication.
 The International Society of Uterine Transplantation (ISUTx) was established internationally in 2016, with 70 clinical doctors and scientists, and currently has 140 intercontinental delegates.
 Its goal is to, "through scientific innovations, advance medical care in the field of uterus transplantation."

 In 2012, McGill University published the "Montreal Criteria for the Ethical Feasibility of Uterine Transplantation", a proposed set of criteria for carrying out uterine transplants, in Transplant International.
 Under these criteria, only a cisgender woman could ethically be considered a transplant recipient.
 The exclusion of trans women from candidacy may lack justification.

 In addition, if trans women wish to conceive with a cisgender male partner, they face the same issues that cisgender gay couples have in creating a zygote.